muratk3n/thirdwave/en/tweets/2019/week43.md

 ---

-The off-seasons are bad.. so if you are an ineffective campaigner, tried bunch of times, that's your slot.
+The off-seasons are bad.. so if you are an ineffective campaigner, tried bunch of times before, that's your slot.
 During on-season, they'll find that suave shiny brother with a big smile to swoop in and take it from you.

 *2019-10-18 10:51:47*